 We normally expect all applicants to hold a relevant specialist Master’s degree in order to be considered for our Doctoral Programme.
 You may wish to consider one of the specialist Masters degrees offered by WBS - find out more.

 Please note that entry to a specialist Masters degree at WBS will not guarantee a place on our Doctoral Programme.

 We normally expect all applicants to hold a relevant specialist Master’s degree in order to be considered for our Doctoral Programme.

 If you do not hold a specialist Masters degree in addition to your MBA, you have two options:

-A good command of English is clearly important for study at the MPhil/PhD level, regardless of the research area.
+A good command of English is clearly important for study at the MRes/PhD level, regardless of the research area.

 If your specialist Masters degree is from the UK or other majority English-speaking country, you are not required to submit proof of proficiency in English, as long as you have completed your Masters course within two years of the proposed start date of your doctoral degree, although language competence is still a requirement.
 Otherwise, you are required to have achieved one of the following:

 How do I access the Applicant Portal?